smnorris/fwapg/README.md

  - change the filename extensions to `.bat`
  - change the line continuation characters from `\` to `^`
  - wrap PG environment variables in `%` characters rather than prefixing with `$`

+### Testing

+Extremely basic tests are included for selected functions.
+If changing a covered function, run the individual test.
+For example:

+    psql -f tests/test_fwa_upstream.sql

+All results should be true.